 To be eligible for FMLA leave, an employee must have been employed by MCLS:

-- a. for at least 12 months (which need not be consecutive); and - b. for at least 1,250 hours during the 12 month period immediately preceding the commencement of leave a. because of the birth of a child of that employee and in order to care for the child
+- a. for at least 12 months (which need not be consecutive); and - b. for at least 1,250 hours during the 12 month period immediately preceding the commencement of leave.

 QUALIFYING EVENTS